IgniteUI/igniteui-documentation/topics/02_Controls/igPivotView/00_igPivotView_Overview.md

 - [Binding to XMLA to Show KPIs](%%SamplesUrl%%/pivot-view/binding-to-xmla-data-source): This sample demonstrates how to bind the `igPivotView` to an `igOlapXmlaDataSource`.

-- [Using the ASP.NET MVC Helper with Flat Data Source](%%SamplesUrl%%/pivot-view/using-the-asp-net-mvc-helper-with-flat-data-source): This sample demonstrates how to use the ASP.NET MVC Helper for the `igPivotView` with `igOlapFlatDataSource`.
+- [Using the %%ProductNameMVC%% with Flat Data Source](%%SamplesUrl%%/pivot-view/using-the-asp-net-mvc-helper-with-flat-data-source): This sample demonstrates how to use the %%ProductNameMVC%% `igPivotView` with `igOlapFlatDataSource`.

-- [Using the ASP.NET MVC Helper with Xmla Data Source](%%SamplesUrl%%/pivot-view/using-the-asp-net-mvc-helper-with-xmla-data-source): This sample demonstrates how to use the ASP.NET MVC Helper for the `igPivotView` with `igOlapXmlaDataSource`.
+- [Using the %%ProductNameMVC%% with Xmla Data Source](%%SamplesUrl%%/pivot-view/using-the-asp-net-mvc-helper-with-xmla-data-source): This sample demonstrates how to use the %%ProductNameMVC%% `igPivotView` with `igOlapXmlaDataSource`.